 “Got a minute?”

 The idea of saying no to the man standing in the open doorway to her office never entered Ann Lucas’ mind.
 No one said no to Timothy Rowland, at least not anyone who wanted to keep their job.
-To say that the President’s chief of staff was a humorless, insufferable runt of a tyrant was something of an understatement.
-For him to be otherwise was all but unimaginable.
+To say that the President’s chief of staff was a humorless, insufferable runt of a tyrant was an understatement.
+For him to be trustworthy was unimaginable.
 It took a person with his political background, self-righteousness, and willingness to go to any lengths to achieve his ends to do what the President expected of him.

-After hitting the save key and blanking the screen of her computer, Ann Lucas turned away from the credenza behind her desk, using the time it took her to swivel her chair around to muster up a blank expression, one that hid the dread she always felt whenever Rowland unexpectedly showed up at her door like this.
+After hitting the save key and blanking the screen of her computer, Ann Lucas turned away from the credenza behind her desk, using the time it took her to swivel her chair around to muster up a blank expression, one that hid the dread she always felt whenever Rowland unexpectedly showed up at her door.
 Rowland, like so many of the President’s closest advisors and confidants, was the kind of man who felt it was beneath his dignity to climb down from the perch he had clawed his way up to.
 “In this town,” he was fond of saying, “it is Mohamed who must go to the mountain.”

 “To what do I owe this unexpected honor?”
-Lucas asked dryly as she watched Rowland close the door to her office behind him and take a seat across the room from her.
+Lucas asked dryly as she watched Rowland close the door and take a seat across from her.

-Before responding, Rowland rested his elbows on the arms of the chair he was sprawled out in, brought his hands together just under his chin with the two index fingers raised, and took to fixing Lucas in a stare that would have given a lesser being pause.
-Ann Lucas, like all of the top tier staffers who worked in the West Wing was no mere mortal.
+Before responding, Rowland sprawled out, resting his elbows on the arms of the chair and bringing his hands together just under his chin with the two index fingers raised, fixing Lucas in a stare that might have given a lesser being pause.
+Ann Lucas, like all of the top-tier staffers working in the West Wing, was no mere mortal.
 The former law professor had served as the President’s legal counsel when he had been a senator.
-During his first presidential campaign she had been instrumental in mobilizing grass root organizations.
-This, in turn, led to her being tagged to serve as his principle domestic policy advisor over the heads of others who all thought themselves far better suited for that post.
-It was her willingness to turn a blind eye to the very laws she had once revered if, in her opinion, doing so served the greater good was that made her such a valuable asset to a man like Rowland.
-It was also a propensity he never let her forget.
+During his first presidential campaign, she had been instrumental in mobilizing grassroots organizations.
+This, in turn, led him to choose her to serve as his principal domestic policy advisor—over the heads of others who thought themselves far better suited for the post.
+It was her willingness to turn a blind eye to the very laws she had once revered if, in her opinion, doing so served the greater good.
+This is what made her such a valuable asset to a man like Rowland; it was also a propensity he never let her forget.

 “The President is scheduled to meet with the Mexican ambassador this afternoon,” Rowland stated flatly.
-“I expect he’s going to want to know what we intend to do to ensure another incident such as the one that claimed the lives of a dozen Mexican citizens does not occur again.”
+“He’ll want to know what we intend to do to ensure another incident—with a dozen Mexican citizens dying on us—doesn’t happen again.”

 “I thought Sam Ryder over at the Bureau was point on that?”